Starting on October 18, 2021 – MVCC will require all students on campus to be fully vaccinated for Covid-19.

 In this time of Covid, it is STRONGLY advised that students supply their own DOT approved helmet for use in the course because, you know…germs.
 For the best protection, we recommend a full-face or modular (flip-up) helmet.
 Whatever your helmet choice, it must include shatter resistant eye protection: helmet face-shield/goggles/shatter resistant glasses.

 Helmets will continue to be available to borrow on a limited basis.
 Any helmet that has been borrowed will be tagged and treated with disinfectant.
-In addition, borrowed helmets will then be placed in “helmet quarantine” for ten days to allow any lingering virus time to die off.
+In addition, borrowed helmets will then be placed in “helmet quarantine” for at least ten days to allow any lingering virus time to die off.
 As a result, some of our helmet inventory may be unavailable at any given time.
 There is the possibility that the size you need may be in quarantine at the time of your class.